 “Illuminating Heritage – the walls of Athy through the Artist's Eye” enables locals and visitors alike to explore the medieval within the modern town.
 A number of artists have been invited to collaborate with historians and archaeologists to generate authentic, accurate and innovative avenues of interpretation of Athy's medieval history.

 The public will be invited to witness the collaboration in July and September.

 Training and professional development for festivals/cultural committees

-Culture Night will be a national event taking place on September 22, 2017, with every county in Ireland encouraged to take part.
-Kildare Culture Night and Weekend will run September 22 - 24, promoting the county’s vibrant arts and culture scene.
-Various events will be hosted over the three days across many towns and organizers will be hoping community spirit will be on full show.
+Culture Night is a national and this year it takes place on September 22, 2017.
+Every county in Ireland is encouraged to take part.
+Kildare Culture Night and Weekend will run September 22 – 24 promoting the county’s vibrant arts and culture scene.
+Various events will be hosted over the three days across many towns and organizers are hoping community spirit will be on full show.

 The free Summer Stars program provides the whole family with an opportunity to explore the full range of events and facilities which are available in their local library, such as story time sessions, children’s activities, access to talking books and games, computers and Internet access, and of course, children’s books for all ages.

-Kildare Readers Festival will return for its eighth year to the delight of book lovers and writers alike.
-Featured guests attending this year's event have yet to be released but organizers will be looking to capitalize on the success of last years festival which welcomed many well-known figures across the Irish and UK arts scenes.
-October 13 - 15.
+Kildare Readers Festival returns for its eighth year to the delight of book lovers and writers alike.
+The names of the featured guests attending this year's event have yet to be released, but organizers are hoping to capitalize on the success of last year's festival which welcomed many well-known figures across the Irish and UK arts scenes.
+October 13 – 15.